Kartoffel0/Kindle2Anki/README.md

 # Kindle2Anki

 ## Description
-A simple script to create Anki cards for Japanse words from Kindle's Vocab-Builder using Yomichan dictionaries
+A simple Python script to create Anki cards for Japanese words from Kindle's Vocab-Builder using Yomichan dictionaries

 # Features
 - The script generates a ```Word, Reading, Definition, Sentence, Audio``` Anki card with definitions from how many Yomichan dictionaries you want and audio from JapanesePod